williamlines/golden-square-makers/pills/setting_up_an_rspec_project.md

 ; git commit -m "Project setup"

 # Then go and create a repository on github.com
+# On the next screen after you have created the repository,
-# And follow the "Push an existing repository from the command line" section
+# follow the "Push an existing repository from the command line" section
 # To push your project to your github repository
 # It will look something like this...
 ; git remote add origin YOUR_REMOTE_ADDRESS